JOMI logo

 In all instances of pediatric IHs, prompt surgical repair follows diagnosis.
 Though not an emergency by any means, the risk of incarceration warrants expedient action.
 This is especially true in infants under the age of 12 months.6 High ligation of the hernia sac is the technique performed in most open IH repairs, commonly attributed to the teachings of Ladd and Gross with multiple modifications since.
 These modifications are most likely due to the analysis of patient outcomes and increased surgeon experiences.10 The open approach to IH repair with high ligation of the sac has excellent results as reported extensively in the literature.
 A single surgeon published one of the largest series (6361 patients), reporting that there was a 1.2% recurrence rate, a 1.2% wound infection rate, and a 0.3% rate of testicular atrophy.
 There are other series which also report a recurrence rate of 1%.11,12,13 In modern practice, there has been a focus on comparing the minimally invasive approaches of IH repair to the classic open approaches.
 Though there is no indication of a new gold standard, many studies have shown an increase in the use of laparoscopy in hernia repair in many centers.14 Some authors who oppose laparoscopic repair cite higher recurrence rates, increased cost per procedure, steep learning curve, and need for general anesthesia as reasons why an open operation is superior.15,16 Some of the major cited benefits of the laparoscopic approach in IH repair is the concurrent evaluation of the contralateral patent PV, which decreases the risk of metachronous contralateral IHs.
 Additionally, laparoscopy allows rapid concurrent diagnosis and possible treatment of pantaloon and femoral hernias.16 More large-scale, randomized controlled trials are needed to compare the treatment effectiveness between the two approaches.

-In this case, the procedure started on the right side where the right ovary was found to be within the hernia sac.
+In this case, the procedure was performed under general anesthesia, it started on the right side where the right ovary was found to be within the hernia sac.
 High ligation was not performed; instead, the internal inguinal ring was closed while keeping the hernia sac intact.
 A small incision was made, and the hernia sac was located.
 The hernia sac was then ligated as far from the ovary and fallopian tube as possible to prevent damage.
 A purse-string suture was used to catch the transversalis and internal ring fascia.
 The intact hernia sac containing the ovary was reduced into the abdominal cavity, and the purse-string was tied to close the internal ring.
 This repaired the abdominal floor by avoiding a high ligation on the right.
 The left IH was quickly ligated high.
 Both wounds were closed in layers, and the procedure was completed.
 The patient remained hospitalized overnight to be monitored for apnea and bradycardia and was discharged safely in good condition.

 Equipment